tommasomoretti/nameless-analytics/README.md

 - Libraries can be loaded from a CDN or a custom location.
 - Events are fully logged in the JavaScript console.

-Read more about [Nameless Analytics Client-side tracker tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/) and [Nameless Analytics Client-side config variable](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/)
+Read more about [Nameless Analytics Client-side tracker tag](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/) and [Nameless Analytics Client-side tracker configuration variable](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/)

 ### Server-side tracking